Stanley Chang

-Stanley Chang (born September 13, 1982) is a Democratic member of the Hawaii State Senate, representing the 9th district.
+Stanley Pai Chang (born September 13, 1982) is a Democratic member of the Hawaii State Senate, representing the 9th district.
 Before entering the legislature, he served as a Honolulu city councilman.
 He defeated Sam Slom, the last remaining Republican in the Hawaii State Senate, in 2016.
-Change faced Slom a second time in 2020, and won reelection.
+Chang faced Slom a second time in 2020, and won reelection.

+Chang was described by Honolulu Civil Beat in 2023 as a "longtime housing advocate."
 In 2022, he pushed for the construction of 100,000 housing units around the new Aloha Stadium.
 Chang argued that the parcel of land was prime for high-density affordable housing.

 Early life and education

 Chang was born on September 13, 1982, in Honolulu, Hawaii.
 He was raised in East Honolulu by immigrants from China.
 He attended Kahala Elementary School and ‘Iolani School, where he was a member of student government and graduated magna cum laude in 2004.
 He attended Harvard Law School, where he studied under Elizabeth Warren.
 He graduated from Harvard Law School cum laude in 2008.